-My current research interests explore the role of networks in various domains, from biology to social science, using large-scale datasets.
-Behind all my research projects stands the question of understanding how collective phenomena emerge from elementary parts: cells from proteins, organisms from cells, teams from individuals etc. These collective phenomena exhibit macroscopic observables, or “phenotypes”.
+My current research interests explore the role of networks in various fields, from biology to social science, using large-scale datasets.
+Behind all my research projects stands the question of understanding how collective phenomena emerge from elementary parts: cells from proteins, organisms from cells, teams from individuals etc. These collective phenomena exhibit macroscopic properties, or “phenotypes”.
 As such, understanding the disease state of an individual through the lens of the molecular protein interaction network will involve a similar framework than understanding the performance of a team through the lens of team members interactions.
 My research mixes network science for representing the data and extracting relevant features, and machine learning / data science / physics to understand how these properties relate to the macroscopic observable in question.

 The current projects I’m pursing are varied and can be grouped under several umbrellas: